jonasmouyal/Image_Caption_Generator/README.md

 - This program generates a caption to an image.
 It uses a Vision Encoder Decoder Model (transformer) that was train on kaggle data set of 8k images.
+More details about this project: https://medium.com/@marciano.sar/e4d7006db5a1

 - The program can either open a gui for uploading an image and generate the caption,